-It is important to look at your master policy in order to find out what kind of insurance you need, and what the condo association already covers.
-There are two main types of insurance that will be discussed in the master policies: bare walls-in and all-in insurance policies.
+It is essential to look at your master policy to find out what kind of insurance you need and what the condo association already covers.
+Two main types of insurance will be discussed in the master policies: bare walls-in and all-in insurance policies.

 All-in condo insurance refers to the type that covers fixtures, installations, or additions within the interior surfaces of the perimeter walls, floors, and ceilings of individual units.

-It is important to check the individual condo association’s master policy in order to see if there are any specific details or variations in it.
-Generally, the cost of the condos master insurance policy is included in the HOA fees.
+It is essential to check the individual condo association’s master policy to see if there are any specific details or variations in it.
+Generally, the cost of the condo master insurance policy is included in the HOA fees.

 Also, you have to decide if you want cash-value or replacement-cost coverage.
-It is generally recommended to get replacement-cost coverage, as this will generally pay more (the entire value of getting the item replaced at today’s cost standards).
+It is generally recommended to get replacement-cost coverage, as this will typically pay more (the entire value of replacing the item at today’s cost standards).

-You also need to decide if the coverage will be for content, structure, or both items.
-Content coverage looks at furniture, area rugs, electronics, jewelry, valuable artwork/collectibles, while structure items include the flooring, cabinetry, countertops, carpeting, and lighting.
-You can look at what you have and what you want covered in order to also decide how much coverage to acquire.
+You must also decide if the coverage will be for content, structure, or both items.
+Content coverage looks at furniture, area rugs, electronics, jewelry, and valuable artwork/collectibles, while structure items include flooring, cabinetry, countertops, carpeting, and lighting.
+You can also look at what you have and want to be covered to decide how much coverage to acquire.

 Other things to consider are flood and wind damage coverage.
-While the condo association flood coverage will cover the floors and structural issues for the most part, it is highly unlikely it would cover any of your property that was damaged.
+While the condo association flood coverage will cover the floors and structural issues for the most part, it is doubtful it would cover any of your property that was damaged.

-Once you have figured out the type of coverage, as well as the amount of coverage, you are looking for, it is time to start getting quotes and make sure that your condo is full protected from any potential damage it could receive.Continue Reading
+Once you have figured out the type of coverage and the amount of coverage you are looking for, it is time to start getting quotes and ensure that your condo is fully protected from any potential damage it could receive.Continue Reading